Best Circular Saw Reviews & Ratings 2018

 The most common blade sizes for a buzzsaw is 7-1/4 inches.
-However, most saws can cut through 2 inch dimensional lumber with ease at a 45 degree angle with one single pass.
-Although, a saw blade measuring 5-3/8 inch can rip through 2 inch lumber with two passes at 45 degrees — for 90 degree cuts, 7-1/4 down to 5-3/8 blades with cut perfectly fine with one single pass.
+However, most models can cut through 2 inch dimensional lumber with ease at a 45 degree angle with one single pass.
+Although, a blade measuring 5-3/8 inch can rip through 2 inch lumber with two passes at 45 degrees — for 90 degree cuts, 7-1/4 down to 5-3/8 blades with cut perfectly fine with one single pass.

 2. CAN YOU USE A CIRCULAR SAW TO CUT METAL?

-You can, however, you’re going to need a metal cutting blade to cut through metal framing studs, etc. I recommend the Diablo 7-1/4 inch by 48 tooth steel Demon Ferrous metal cutting saw blade — this saw blade works like a gem and lasts longer than most metal cutting blades.
+You can, however, you’re going to need a metal cutting blade to cut through metal framing studs, etc. I recommend the Diablo 7-1/4 inch by 48 tooth steel Demon Ferrous metal cutting saw blade — this blade works like a gem and lasts longer than most metal cutting blades.
 I use Diablo blades for all of my finish work.
 However, I personally wouldn’t use a good saw for cutting metal.
 The choice is yours.

 3. WHAT ARE RIP CUTS AND CROSS CUTS?

 Rip cuts are when you cut along the wood grain and cross-cuts are when you cut across the grain of the wood.
 Cutting along the grain is the easiest cut to make because you are essentially splitting (ripping) the wood at it’s weakest point – kind of like using an axe to split a block of wood.
-Cross-cuts, however, is much more harder on the saw as you’re cutting across the fibers and not alongside them — you’ll notice when cutting through the 2x dimensional lumber the difference in how hard you’ll need to push the saw to cut.
+Cross-cuts, however, is much more harder on the tool as you’re cutting across the fibers and not alongside them — you’ll notice when cutting through the 2x dimensional lumber the difference in how hard you’ll need to push the tool to cut.

 4. WHAT IS THE DIFFERENCE BETWEEN A SIDEWINDER AND A WORM DRIVE?